Innovative Projects in Integrative Medicine:

-The February installment of the Integrative Medicine Grand Rounds will be presented by four Osher Pilot Awardees from past years.
-Each awardee will discuss their Osher funded pilot project and subsequent updates on their research.
+The February installment of the Integrative Medicine Grand Rounds was presented by four Osher Pilot Awardees from past years.
+Each awardee discussed their Osher funded pilot project and subsequent updates on their research.

 The Osher Pilot Research Award program provides seed grants to support collaborative projects consistent with the Osher Center thematic areas of musculoskeletal health, healthy aging, and mind-body exercise.
 The aim is to provide early funding for innovative projects in the field of integrative medicine including basic, translational, and clinical research.
 The Request for Applications is now Open for 2018 awards.